hurafloyd/NostalgiaForInfinityStaticPairLists/README.md

 - Fundamental Analysis: some pairs might have some sudden situation that makes them undesirable (e.g. LUNA).
 - Other considerations: they are separated by exchange.
 - Type of coin used: **USDT** (and some day in the future I'll make a list for BTC pairs)

+Note: Volume WAS NOT a factor to be considered.

 ## General Recommendations